BlakeRain/blakerain.com/content/blog/raspberrypi-openbsd-firewall/index.md

 that there would need to be an additional 8 bytes more headroom, as my Internet packets were being encapsulated by PPPoE.

-In retrospect, when I was running `ping` to find the MTU size I was being told exactly what number I should have been using 🙄.
+In retrospect, when I was running `ping` to test the MTU size I was being told exactly what number I should have been using 🙄.

 ```